X

 5. Rules #2 and #3 also hold for anyone who has worked as a coauthor with an editor within five years of a proposal or submission.

-6. Although all recommendations by external reviewers will carry a good deal of weight, the Editor-in-Chief and Associate Editor have final say as to which manuscripts are accepted for publication.
+6. Although all recommendations by external reviewers will carry a good deal of weight, the Editors-in-Chief have final say as to which manuscripts are accepted for publication.

 Ethics and Transparency in Research